Home Bancorp (HBCP)

 John W. Bordelon Chairman, President and Chief Executive Officer

 Mr. Bordelon has served as President and Chief Executive Officer of Home Bank since 1993, and was elected Chairman of the Board of Home Bancorp, Inc. in 2020.
-He joined Home Bank in 1981 and has held various management positions throughout his career at the bank.
-He is the founder of the Ragin Cajun Athletic Fund.
+He joined Home Bank in 1981 and has served in a variety of management positions.
+Throughout his career, he has served on the Board of Directors for various organizations including the Community Foundation of Acadiana, Greater Lafayette Chamber of Commerce (as chairman), Southwest Medical Center, United Way of Acadiana, and the University of Louisiana's Athletic Foundation Advisory Committee.
+He is a graduate of the University of Southwestern Louisiana and is the founder of the Ragin Cajun Athletic Fund.

 David T. Kirkley Senior Executive Vice President and Chief Financial Officer

 Mr. Kirkley was promoted to Chief Financial Officer in November 2020.
-He joined Home Bank in May 2012 as Treasurer.
-Prior to joining Home Bank, he served as Funding Manager and Financial Analyst at Iberiabank from 2008 to May 2012, and before that, as a Staff Accountant at Iberiabank.
+He joined Home Bank, N.A. in May 2012 as Treasurer.
+Prior to that, he served as Funding Manager and Financial Analyst at Iberiabank from 2008 to May 2012, and as a Staff Accountant at Iberiabank.
 He holds a finance degree and an MBA from the University of Louisiana and is a Chartered Financial Analyst.

 Mark C. Herpin Senior Executive Vice President and Chief Operations Officer

-Natalie Lemoine Senior Executive Vice President and Chief Administrative Officer
+Natalie B. Lemoine Senior Executive Vice President and Chief Administrative Officer

 Darren E. Guidry Senior Executive Vice President and Chief Risk Officer

-Mr. Guidry holds the position of Senior Executive Vice President and Chief Risk Officer at Home Bancorp.
+Mr. Guidry holds the position of Senior Executive Vice President and Chief Risk Officer for Home Bancorp.

 AI Analysis | Feedback

-Here are the key risks to Home Bancorp (HBCP):
+The key risks to Home Bancorp (HBCP) include:

 AI Analysis | Feedback